Skip to ContentSkip to Navigation

 Research programme

-Louise holds a chair in Health Geography and is leading a research programme on Well-being, mobility and attachment to place in later life.
-Her key contributions to the field have been on the outdoor mobility of older adults; place and identity after stroke; and the multi-dimensionality of well-being in later life.
+Louise holds a chair in Health Geography and is leading a research programme on Healthy living environments, Well-being, mobility and attachment to place in later life.
+Key themes include well-being, everyday mobility and place attachment.
 Her contribution is interdisciplinary work at the intersection of geography, gerontology and public health.

-From April 2019 onwards, she is working on a prestigious ERC Starting Grant project called Meaningful Mobility, together with a research team.
-In this project, she aims to develop and employ an integrative approach to explain mobility practices in later life in relation to well-being.
-The project focuses on in- and outdoor movement, of healthy and impaired older adults, in the Netherlands, United Kingdom, and India.
+From April 2019- September 2025, Louise has worked on a prestigious ERC Starting Grant project called Meaningful Mobility, together with a research team.
+In this project, she developed and employed an integrative approach to explain mobility practices in later life in relation to well-being.
+The project focused on in- and outdoor movement, of healthy and impaired older adults, in the Netherlands, United Kingdom, and India.
 The Meaningful Mobility project received funding from the European Research Council (ERC) under the European Union's Horizon 2020 research and innovation programme (grant agreement 802202).

-Furthermore, Louise is leading the Dutch part of the COORDINATEs project, about the living environment of older adults who experience memory problems.
+Furthermore, Louise has led the Dutch part of the COORDINATEs project, about the living environment of older adults who experience memory problems.
 The project is an international collaboration between universities and companies in Canada and Sweden.
 It is funded by ZonMw, through the Joint Programming Initiative More Years, Better Lives

 Louise has contributed to a range of externally funded research projects.
 Some examples: Coaching in Home & Place Making (Quality of Care, 2018-2020; ZonMw), about the care for people with acquired brain injury in their own living environment; and IROHLA (2012-2015; EU, FP7) about the health literacy of older adults.